csiro-robotics/WildCross/README.md

 ## News

-- **20XX-XX-XX:** Paper, project page, code, models, demo, and benchmark are all released.
+- **DECEMBER 2025:** Paper, project page, code, models, demo, and benchmark are all released.

 ## Download Instructions
 Our dataset can be downloaded through the [**CSIRO Data Access Portal**]('/link/to/portal/when/up').
 Detailed instructions for downloading the dataset can be found in the README file provided on the data access portal page.